 OEM develops and maintains the County's Comprehensive Emergency Operations Plan (EOP) and provides emergency management guidance for the entire County.
-The EOP provides an operational framework for County partner and agencies when responding to an emergency in Fairfax County.
-OEM manages, develops and updates other emergency plans and annexes based on an "all hazards" approach to emergency management.
+The EOP provides an operational framework for County partner agencies responding to an emergency in Fairfax County.
+OEM manages, updates develops and emergency plans and annexes based on an "all hazards" approach to emergency management.